isar/isar/docs/docs/recipes/multi_isolate.md

 # Multi-Isolate usage

-Instead of threads, all Dart code runs inside of isolates.
+Instead of threads, all Dart code runs inside isolates.
 Each isolate has its own memory heap, ensuring that none of the state in an isolate is accessible from any other isolate.

-Isar can be accessed from multiple isolates at the same time and even watchers work across isolates.
+Isar can be accessed from multiple isolates at the same time, and even watchers work across isolates.
 In this recipe, we will check out how to use Isar in a multi-isolate environment.

 ## When to use multiple isolates